cbrownstein-lambda/lambda-kb-articles/windows-freezing-hanging.md

 # How to Run a Filesystem Check on Windows and Repair System Files

 If Windows is freezing or behaving erratically, there might be a problem with the filesystem or system files.
+Examples of erratic behavior include:

+- blue screens
+- crashing applications
+- sluggish performance
+- failed Windows updates

-You can use the built-in [Deployment Image Servicing and Management (DISM)](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/what-is-dism?view=windows-10) and System File Checker (SFC) tools to try to fix the problem.
+You can use the built-in
+[Deployment Image Servicing and Management (DISM)](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/what-is-dism?view=windows-10) and System File Checker (SFC) tools to try to fix the problem.